bilibiliLaiabao55/PONG_dos/README.md

 # PONG_dos
-PONG for 16-64 bit system, test with qemu and DOSBox, it's a little bit flashing in DOSbos
+PONG suitable for 16-64 bit systems, tested using qemu and DOSBox, with slight flicker in DOSbos
+It also have boot secotr!
+You can insert the floopy.img into your computer, turn on and play it.